A Critique of the 2018 Family Law System Review

 My notes

 This is the response from Christian Porter.
-The delegate, J Taylor, appears to be brain-dead as they seemingly haven't processed the content of my original email.
+The delegate, J Taylor, does not appear to have engaged with the substance of the original email.

-The Review, which is nearing completion, still hasn't addressed issues that include:
+The Review, which is nearing completion, still has limited coverage of issues that include:

-Each of these are major, major issues with huge potential for beneficial reform.
-But they seem to be essentially untouched by the Review, and none are properly identified in the Terms of Reference.
+Each of these are significant issues with substantial potential for reform.
+However, they appear to be only partially addressed, and are not clearly reflected in the Terms of Reference.

 Here’s the response: